Arylos07/Junsereig-demo/README.md

 # Instructions (not available in the game)

 The game requires a login due to an older concept.
 However, this function will store your saves for testing purposes on future projects.
 Register for an account in-game.
+A demo account may be used, username: test password: test123 This source does not include the library due to file size restrictions; the library will need to be rebuilt in the engine.
+This sourcce uses Unity 2017.1.0p4, however 2018.1 should work as well.

 # Controls.

 WASD to move.
 Skills menu is controlled by F1.
 F2 controls equipment.
-F3 controls inventory screen.
+At this time, controller support is only partially supported.

 Left CTRL changes camera modes.
 In Passive mode, use middle mouse button to move the camera.
 In Active mode, control of the camera is bound to moving the mouse.